Bastille (band): Bad Blood and All This Bad Blood (2012–2014)

-VS., Wild World (2014–2017)
+VS. and Wild World (2014–2017)

-In late 2013 Bastille began to play new songs called "Blame" and "Campus".
+In late 2013, Bastille began to play new songs called "Blame" and "Campus".
 Another song called "Oil On Water" was played during sound-check and leaked online.
 They began proper work on the album in 2014, and planned to start recording it in September.
 Farquarson said that they had "16 or 17 tracks" demoed already for the album.
-He also said “We’re going into the studio in September to record; hopefully by then we’ll have 20 or maybe more.
-I think it’s always better to have more material and whittle it down.
-Our producer has gone on tour with us, so we’ve been doing things on our days off and during sound-checks."
-Dan Smith said the album will include more guitars saying "we didn't have much of that on the first album and it may not end up on it but it would be quite interesting to try it out.
+He also said, "We're going into the studio in September to record; hopefully by then we'll have 20 or maybe more.
+I think it's always better to have more material and whittle it down.
+Our producer has gone on tour with us, so we've been doing things on our days off and during sound-checks."
+Dan Smith said the album will include more guitars, saying "we didn't have much of that on the first album and it may not end up on it but it would be quite interesting to try it out.
 We feel quite free.
 If we want to go quite electronic then we can and if we want to go rockier and indie then we can."
-On 21 October 2014 Bastille announced their third mixtape, VS. (Other People's Heartache, Pt.III) with the release of their song "Torn Apart", featuring the artist's Grades and Lizzo, on Zane Lowe's BBC Radio 1 show.
+On 21 October 2014, Bastille announced their third mixtape, VS. (Other People's Heartache, Pt.III) with the release of their song "Torn Apart", featuring the artists Grades and Lizzo, on Zane Lowe's BBC Radio 1 show.
 They also wrote and recorded the song "The Driver" for the re-score of the film Drive which was released a week later and also featured on the mixtape.
 VS. (Other People's Heartache, Pt.III) was released on 8 December 2014 and featured the Gemma Sharples Quartet, Haim, MNEK, Tyde, Rationale, Lizzo, Grades, Angel Haze, F*U*G*Z, Braque, Rag'n'Bone Man, and Skunk Anansie.
 In November 2014, Bastille was featured on the Band Aid 30 version of "Do They Know It's Christmas?".
 They were nominated for Best New Artist at the 57th Annual Grammy Awards, but lost out to Sam Smith.